webqit/oohtml/README.md

 #### SSR with jsdom

-For pure server-side operations and SSR, install `jsdom` and use its `window` as OOHTML's `window` option:
+For pure server-side operations and SSR, install `jsdom` and use its `window` object as OOHTML's `window` option:

 ```js
 import { JSDOM } from "jsdom";